pyralog/pyralog/blog/10-wireguard-networking.md

 # Quantum-Resistant Networking with WireGuard: Secure Communication in Any Environment

-**Part 10 of the DLog Blog Series** (Final Post)
+**Part 10 of the Pyralog Blog Series** (Final Post)

 What if your database could communicate securely through corporate firewalls, censored networks, and even quantum computers?
 What if **every connection** was encrypted, authenticated, and untraceable—with **zero configuration**?

-**DLog uses WireGuard as its universal protocol** for all communication:
+**Pyralog uses WireGuard as its universal protocol** for all communication:
 - Node-to-node
 - Client-to-cluster
 - Cluster-to-cluster
 - Admin-to-cluster

-Combined with **Rosenpass** for post-quantum key exchange, DLog is prepared for the quantum computing era—today.
+Combined with **Rosenpass** for post-quantum key exchange, Pyralog is prepared for the quantum computing era—today.

 This isn't paranoia.
 It's **engineering for reality.**